bbauska/css-mastering-css/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Mastering CSS</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Cascading Style Sheets (CSS) is an open-source programming language
+<p>Cascading Style Sheets (CSS) is an open-source programming language used in website
-used in website building and HTML templates that integrates all relevant information re- lated to web page displays.
+building and HTML templates that integrates all relevant information re- lated to web page displays.
 CSS is used to format the look and structure of a web page, as well as to set design features such as basic layout, colors, and fonts.
-CSS allows for continuity between different web pages on the website and makes web- page development easier and faster.</p>
+CSS allows for continuity between different web pages on the website and makes web-page development easier and faster.</p>

-<p>This book has been created to help readers understand and learn the
+<p>This book has been created to help readers understand and learn the concepts of CSS.
+It
-concepts of CSS.
-It discusses the fundamental concepts of CSS, including its properties and functions, and guides the reader through creating websites with it.</p>
+discusses the fundamental concepts of CSS, including its properties and functions, and guides the reader through creating websites with it.</p>

 <h3>Key Features:</h3>